spelufo/vesuvius-blender/README.md

 - [ ] Download and cache files from volpkg as needed.
 - [ ] Download and import segments (obj) from volpkg/paths/.
-- [ ] Command to download cell at cursor or cells intersecting a mesh.
 - [ ] Read scan parameters from volpkg directories instead of hardcoding.
 - [ ] Move vertex along normal and bitangents?